openhwgroup/core-v-verif/cv32e40p/sim/riscof/README.md

 - For subsequent rerunning of the riscof suite without doing the clone of riscv-arch-test suite again, run the below compilation command before full riscof run at any time.
     - **`make comp_dut_rtl_riscof_sim CFG=<cfg_name>`** : Only does a sanity RTL compilation for riscof DUT simulations and create the work dir for running simulations.

-- This setup for CV32E40P has been validated to work for all the implemented standard ISA extentions supported by this CORE : RV32IMFCZicsr_Zifencei
+- This setup for CV32E40P has been validated to work for all the implemented standard ISA extentions supported by this CORE default v1 config.ini: RV32IMCZicsr_Zifencei, v2 config_cv32e40p_v2.ini : RV32IMFCZicsr_Zifencei

     -   Example Run:
         - dut_cfg=pulp_fpu